Tanmay851/web-archiver/README.md

 # web-archiver
-A tiny Python clone of https://archive.org/web/ for your own personal websites.
+A tiny useful Python clone of https://archive.org/web/ for your own personal websites.

 To use simply install